Landlock: unprivileged access control

 It should also be noted that truncating files does not require the LANDLOCK_ACCESS_FS_WRITE_FILE right.
 Apart from the truncate(2) system call, this can also be done through open(2) with the flags O_RDONLY | O_TRUNC.

-When opening a file, the availability of the LANDLOCK_ACCESS_FS_TRUNCATE right is associated with the newly created file descriptor and will be used for subsequent truncation attempts using ftruncate(2).
+When opening a file, the availability of the LANDLOCK_ACCESS_FS_TRUNCATE and LANDLOCK_ACCESS_FS_IOCTL_DEV rights is associated with the newly created file descriptor and will be used for subsequent truncation and ioctl attempts using ftruncate(2) and ioctl(2).
 The behavior is similar to opening a file for reading or writing, where permissions are checked during open(2), but not during the subsequent read(2) and write(2) calls.

-As a consequence, it is possible to have multiple open file descriptors for the same file, where one grants the right to truncate the file and the other does not.
-It is also possible to pass such file descriptors between processes, keeping their Landlock properties, even when these processes do not have an enforced Landlock ruleset.
+As a consequence, it is possible that a process has multiple open file descriptors referring to the same file, but Landlock enforces different things when operating with these file descriptors.
+This can happen when a Landlock ruleset gets enforced and the process keeps file descriptors which were opened both before and after the enforcement.
+It is also possible to pass such file descriptors between processes, keeping their Landlock properties, even when some of the involved processes do not have an enforced Landlock ruleset.

 Compatibility